csimons/sisga/README.txt

    $ cd ..                                      # Go to project root directory.
    $ bash scripts/n-runs.sh 50 config/my-ga     # Execute 50 runs.
    $ bash scripts/analyze.sh my-ga-*.dat        # View aggregate metrics.

+   The script "scripts/do-collect.sh" will run a collection for all existing configurations in the "config" directory, for the number of executions specified in the command-line argument.
+This may be useful if one wishes to compare performance among configurations.

 EXTENDING